Helsinki-NLP/OPUS-repository/doc/ImportingFiles.md

 $LETSMT_CONNECT -X PUT "$LETSMT_URL/job/corpus/user/crawl?uid=user&action=import&url=https://www.helsinki.fi&run=crawl"
 ```

-Note that the command will put the crawled data in a repository with the name of the web domain (`www.helsinki.fi` in the example above) and not in the repository that is specified in the call to the job API (`corpus/user` in the example).
-The reason for this is to avoid repeated downloads of the same websites in different repositories.
  The additional command in `action` above tiggers the automatic import of the tar-file after web crawling is done (this is optional).

 It may be useful to set the search for translated documents to `similar-names` (instead of `identical-names`, which is the default).
-This would improve the matching of potentially translated documents:
+This would improve the matching of potentially translated documents (but it can also cause a lot of trouble):

 ```
 $LETSMT_CONNECT -X POST "$LETSMT_URL/metadata/www.helsinki.fi/user?uid=user&AlignPara_search_parallel=similar-names"